 Robben Island

-The infamous prison island is if course a very important part of the nation’s history.
+The infamous prison island is a very important part of the nation’s history.
 The atrocities of the past is a sad experience, but an important one.
-While waiting for the ferry, step inside the contour of Mandela’s cell at the pier as a taste of the real deal.
+While waiting for the ferry, step inside the contour of Mandela’s cell at the pier as a pre-taste of the real deal.

-On my visit, previous prisoners guided us to the premises and told us chilling tales of their time there.
-Had a look at the tiny cell of Nelson Mandela, where he spent 18 years of his life confined to 2×2 meters.
+On my visit, previous prisoners guided us at the premises and told us chilling tales of their time there.
+Had a look at the tiny cell of Nelson Mandela, where he spent 18 years of his life confined to a tiny 2×2 meters.

 Bo-Kaap